What Is ERP? History & Benefits Of ERP

 In practice, this means that employees in different divisions - for example, accounting and sales - can rely on single information for their specific needs.

-ERP systems eliminate data duplication and provide data integrity with "single source".
+ERP systems eliminate data duplication and provide data integrity with a "single source".

-Enterprise Resource Planning (ERP) software helps business in managing and connecting information to all key areas of the organization with the aim of improving effective decision making.
+Enterprise Resource Planning (ERP) software helps businesses in managing and connect information to all key areas of the organization with the aim of improving effective decision-making.

-ERP software should work as a center point for management in all important aspects of the business.
+ERP software should work as a central point for management in all important aspects of the business.

 ERP systems are designed around a common, deficient data structure (schema) that usually have a common database.